Priority Deadline – December 15th

 International applicants are strongly encouraged to review the Office of Graduate Studies website for important and helpful information.

-- • The application fee is $105 for the domestic application and $125 for the international application.
-The fee may be paid by credit card or e-check.
+- The application fee is $105 for the domestic application and $125 for the international application.
+The fee may be paid by credit card only.
 The fee must be paid before the application will be considered as complete.
 A fee must be paid for each application submitted.
 Information about fee waivers is on the Graduate Studies website.

 - Please highlight your academic preparation and motivation; interests, specializations and career goals; and fit for pursuing graduate study at UC Davis.